Find a plan.

 To give you a sense of what an HDHP might cost you, consider this:

-Obviously there are trade-offs on both ends of the spectrum, and no single solution works for everyone.
+There are trade-offs on both ends of the spectrum, and no single solution works for everyone.
 And even if you’re set on an HSA-qualified plan, you’ll want to be sure to compare other plan features and costs (like the scope of your provider network and prescription formulary) to land on the right decision.

 HDHPs can be a smart choice because they open the door to HSA contributions, which can defray or, in some cases, completely cover the costs of the deductibles you then face (assuming you’re willing and able to contribute to your HSA).
-As you weigh your health plan options during open enrollment — or during a special enrollment period if you have a qualifying event — you may find that it pays to switch to an HDHP in order to capitalize on the tax savings HSAs offer.
+As you weigh your health plan options during open enrollment — or during a special enrollment period if you have a qualifying event — you may find that it pays to switch to an HDHP to capitalize on the tax savings HSAs offer.